Hotels need plants: why nature-driven design wins in hospitality

 A close-up view shows how the porous Vulkaponic substrate provides stable root support in a modern hydroculture system, delivering a perfect balance of oxygen and moisture.

-Plant leasing comes with custom plant design to pair beautifully with fountains, pools, or other water features.
+Plant leasing comes with custom plant design.

 Examples of direct experiences with nature include: